Suncom F-15e Eagle tactical control stick

 Their F15e stick was modelled on the real joystick from the McDonnell Douglas (now Boeing) F-15E Strike Eagle fighter aircraft, and consisted of four models.

 All four were 2-axis analogue sticks with 4 buttons, using the PC gameport.
-Additionally, some models had a keyboard passthrough (both PS/2 and AT) for injecting keystrokes, which is how they circumvented the gameport’s restrictions of only 4 buttons.
+Additionally, some models had a keyboard pass-through (both PS/2 and AT) for injecting keystrokes, which is how they circumvented the gameport’s restrictions of only 4 buttons.

 Model Description